 Joseph Roberts, of Gladstone, passed away Saturday, July 5, 2014, at Christian Park Health Care Center in Escanaba.
 He is survived by his wife, Dorothy.
 Private family funeral services will be held at the convenience of the family.

 Wallace "Wally" Johnson, 89, of Tucson, Ariz., passed away on Sunday night, March 30, 2014, at Casa De La Luz.
 He was born in Escanaba on June 16, 1924, to Alex and Hilda (Carlson) Johnson and was raised in Escanaba.
 On June 30, 1975, Wallace married Elaine Sarasin in Escanaba and they made their home in the area until he retired them moved out to Tucson, Ariz.

 He worked at Harnischfeger as a truck driver until he retired in 1980.

-Wallace "Wally" Johnson's survivors include, a son, Dan Johnson of Escanaba; two daughters, Vicki Johnson of Escanaba, and Donna (Jim) Bougie of Tucson; two grandchildren, Amanda Sanders of Goose Creek, S.C., and Joe (Nicole) Bougie of Oakdale, Minn.; and five great-grandchildren, David, Kaelyn, Anthony, Kaitlyn, and Makayla; also numerous nieces and nephews.
+Wallace "Wally" Johnson's survivors include, son, Dan Johnson of Escanaba; daughters; Vicki Johnson of Escanaba, and Donna (Jim) Bougie of Tucson, grandchildren; Amanda Sanders of Goose Creek, S.C., and Joe (Nicole) Bougie of Oakdale, Minn., great-grandchildren; David, Kaelyn, Anthony, Kaitlyn, and Makayla, also numerous nieces and nephews.

 Mass of Christian Burial will be held at 11 a.m.
 Friday, June 20, at St. Thomas Catholic Church with Father Rick Couriour officiating.
 Burial will take place in the Holy Cross Cemetery.